McTavishLab/physcraper/How_to_start.md

 * [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) - it's needed for filter runs and when using local BLAST databses.

-make sure the programms are accessible from everywhere, thus add them to your PATH using the command line:
+make sure the programs are accessible from everywhere, thus add them to your PATH using the command line:
 * UNIX: `export PATH=$PATH:/path/to/my/program`
 * Windows: `set PATH=%PATH%;C:\path\to\my\program`
 * MAC: `export PATH=$PATH:~/path/to/program`